BoltzExchange/boltz-client/docs/index.md

 ### Swap Mnemonic

 The swap mnemonic is used to derive the private keys for each swap.
-It is recommended to back this mnemonic up in a secure location, as it can be used to recover funds locked in a swap if you loose your database.
+It is recommended to back this mnemonic up in a secure location, as it can be used to recover funds locked in swaps in the case the database of the daemon is lost.

 **You will not be able to create any swaps if no swap mnemonic is setup**